 - Do consulting fees credit toward bigger work?

 - Yes, two ways.
-Up to $1,000 of acquisition advisory fees (feasibility screens and underwriting) credits toward a build-out with me.
-And half of your market or property analysis spend credits toward the build-out as well.
+A capped amount of acquisition advisory fees (feasibility screens and underwriting) credits toward a build-out with me.
+And a portion of your market or property analysis spend credits toward the build-out as well.
 Deciding carefully is not a sunk cost.

-- What does $300 a month in revenue management actually cover?
+- What does the monthly revenue management retainer actually cover?

 - Weekly pricing and calendar-rule management, calendar and sync quality control, surgical promotions, and a monthly performance summary, per listing.
 It is billed in advance, runs month-to-month, and stops on 14 days' notice.
 No long contract holding it up.